-5.1 The Preliminary Investigation Board shall be appointed by the Board of Trustees and shall comprise not more than 15 members.
-Members of the Preliminary Investigation
+- 5.1.
+The Preliminary Investigation Committee shall be appointed by the Board of Trustees and shall comprise not more than 15 members.
+Members of the Preliminary Investigation Committee shall hold office for three years, which term may be renewed for one further term of three years. - 5.2.
+When referring a complaint to a Preliminary Investigation Panel, the Complaint Secretary will convene a Preliminary Investigation Panel of three individuals drawn from the Preliminary Investigation Committee. - 5.3.
+When convening the Preliminary Investigation Panel, the Complaint Secretary will inform proposed members of the Preliminary Investigation Panel of the identity of the member and the complainant in order that the proposed members of the Preliminary Investigation Panel can consider whether there are any conflicts of interest affecting their eligibility to be on the Preliminary Investigation Panel. - 5.4.
+On the basis of the information provided to it by the Complaint Secretary, the Preliminary Investigation Panel will decide that either: - 5.4.1.
+The complaint does not raise an issue of improper conduct worthy of further consideration; or - 5.4.2.
+The matter should be investigated and, if so, give any direction for the investigation to follow. - 5.5.
+Where the Preliminary Investigation Panel decides that the complaint does not raise an issue of improper conduct worthy of further consideration, the Preliminary Investigation Panel shall: - 5.5.1.
+Inform the complainant of the decision not to investigate the matter, the reasons for that and that they have the right to appeal (as set out at paragraph 5.6); and - 5.5.2.
+Consider informing the member about the making of the complaint, the decision not to investigate the matter and the reasons for that and that the complainant has the right to appeal (as set out at paragraph 5.6). - 5.6.
+Where the Preliminary Investigation Panel decides that a complaint does not raise an issue of improper conduct worthy of further investigation, the complainant may appeal against that decision as set out at paragraph 15.1. - 5.7.
+Where the Preliminary Investigation Panel decides that the complaint should be investigated, the Preliminary Investigation Panel will instruct the Complaint Secretary to refer the matter for Detailed Investigation (under paragraph 6) and should consider: - 5.7.1.
+Giving direction to the Investigator (see paragraph 6) as to the particular factual issues and matters that should be investigated and any individuals who should be interviewed; and/or

-- Board shall hold office for 3 years, which term may be renewed for one further term of 3 years. - 5.2 When referring a complaint to a Preliminary Investigation Panel, the Complaint Secretary will convene a Preliminary Investigation Panel of 3 individuals drawn from the Preliminary Investigation Board. - 5.3 When convening the Preliminary Investigation Panel the Complaint Secretary will inform proposed members of the Preliminary Investigation Panel of the identity of the member and the complainant in order that the proposed members of the Preliminary Investigation Panel can consider whether there are any conflicts of interest affecting their eligibility to be on the Preliminary Investigation Panel. - 5.4 On the basis of the information provided to it by the Complaint Secretary, the Preliminary Investigation Panel will decide that either: - 5.4.1 The complaint does not raise an issue of improper conduct worthy of further consideration; or - 5.4.2 The matter should be investigated and if so give any direction for the investigation to follow. - 5.5 Where the Preliminary Investigation Panel decides that the complaint does not raise an issue of improper conduct worthy of further consideration, the Preliminary Investigation Panel shall: - 5.5.1 Inform the complainant of the decision not to investigate the matter, the reasons for that and that they have the right to appeal (as set out at 5.6 below); and - 5.5.2 Consider informing the member about the making of the complaint, the decision not to investigate the matter and the reasons for that and that the complainant has the right to appeal (as set out at 5.6 below). - 5.6 Where the Preliminary Investigation Panel decides that a complaint does not raise an issue of improper conduct worthy of further investigation, the complainant may appeal against that decision as set out at 15.1 below. - 5.7 Where the Preliminary Investigation Panel decides that the complaint should be investigated, the Preliminary Investigation Panel will instruct the Complaint Secretary to refer the matter for Detailed Investigation (under 6 below) and should consider: - 5.7.1 Giving direction to the Investigator (see 6 below) as to the particular factual issues and matters that should be investigated and any individuals who should be interviewed; and/or - 5.7.2 Giving direction to the Investigator as to any expert evidence that should be obtained.
+5.7.2.
+Giving direction to the Investigator as to any expert evidence that should be obtained.

-6 Detailed Investigation
+6. Detailed Investigation